garrandall/popular-music-data/tracks/that-s-the-way-i-feel-about-cha-bobby-womack-peace.md

 You know, I'm a true believer
 If you get anything out of life
 You got to put up with the toil and strife
-Ooh You're pushin' my love
+Oh You're pushin' my love
 A little bit